phpList/phplist-plugin-restapi-core/README.md

 0.2.7   2013-03-13  Added order and limit to listsGet 0.2.6   2013-03-13  Test script fixed with login and password.
 0.2.5   2013-02-24  New name: RESTAPI and some documentation updates.
 No new functionality.
-0.2.4   2012-12-29  API-location "coderoot" dynamically routed, recommended by Bramley 0.2.3   2012-12-29  Corrections to static calls, recommended by Bramley 0.2.2   2012-12-29  Some more documentation added 0.2.1   2012-12-29  Documentation generator started
+0.2.4   2012-12-29  API-location 'coderoot' dynamically routed, recommended by Bramley 0.2.3   2012-12-29  Corrections to static calls, recommended by Bramley 0.2.2   2012-12-29  Some more documentation added 0.2.1   2012-12-29  Documentation generator started